stephanieleevillanueva/old_blog/_posts/2015-7-4-MTA-Analysis.md

 Btw, a shout out to my groupmates Nidhin and Julia for making this project a success!

-After quite a number of brainstorming sessions our group came to an agreement that we will do a study on the busiest MTA stations with also the highest ratio of commuters based on data we gathered from http://web.mta.info/developers/turnstile.html (MTA ridership) and http://web.mta.info/developers/fare.html (MTA fare).
+After a good number of brainstorming sessions our group came to an agreement that we will do a study on the busiest MTA stations with also the highest ratio of commuters based on data we gathered from http://web.mta.info/developers/turnstile.html (MTA ridership) and http://web.mta.info/developers/fare.html (MTA fare).
+Why choose this particular dataset you might ask?
+The answer is... actually for no particular reason lol.
+Though knowing where to best reach actual "New Yorkers" and not the tourists may come in handy later.

 ![_config.yml]({{ site.baseurl }}/images/config.png)